-The sauce for Manchurian Chicken is primarily made from ketchup, chili garlic sauce (optional), soy sauce, and chopped green onions.
+The sauce for Manchurian Chicken is primarily made from ketchup, chili garlic sauce (optional), soy sauce, and chopped green onions (aka spring onions).
 You may also add cubed onions and green capsicum (bell pepper), but I usually don’t add either.

 Heat the oil in a wok over medium heat.
 Sauté the garlic and ginger until fragrant, about 30 seconds.
 Add in the green onions and cook another 30ish seconds, until the onions begin to wilt.